azure-ad-b2c/partner-integrations/samples/Dynamics-Fraud-Protection/ReadMe.md

 # Introduction

-Microsoft Dynamics 365 Fraud Protection (DFP) Account Protection provides clients the capability to assess if the risk of attempts to create new accounts and attempts to login on client’s ecosystem are fraudulent.
-DFP assessment in Fraud Protection can be used by the customer to block or challenge suspicious attempts to create new fake accounts or to compromise existing accounts.
-Account protection includes artificial intelligence empowered device fingerprinting, APIs for real-time risk assessment, rule and list experience to optimize risk strategy as per client’s business needs, and a scorecard to monitor fraud protection effectiveness and trends in client’s ecosystem.
+Microsoft Dynamics 365 Fraud Protection (DFP) Account Protection provides organizations with the capability to assess if the risk of attempts to create new accounts and attempts to login on to the organization's ecosystem are fraudulent.
+DFP account protection can be used to block or challenge suspicious attempts to create new fake accounts or to compromise existing accounts.

-In this sample, we will be demonstrating the account protection features of Dynamics 365 Fraud Protection by integrating it with an Azure AD B2C user flow.
-The service will externally fingerprint every sign in or sign up attempt and watch for any past or present suspicious behaviour.
-Before completing the process, client application (in this case, Azure AD B2C) invokes a decision endpoint from DFP which returns a result based on all past and present behaviour from the identified user, as well as custom rules you have specified within the DFP service.
-The client application is then expected to base it's approval decision based on this result and pass the same back to DFP.
+This sample demonstrates how to incoporate the DFP device fingerprinting and acount creation and sign-in assessment API endpoints into an Azure AD B2C custom policy.

 # Solution Components

-Following are the parts of this demo:
+The following compontents are the parts of this sample:

-- **Azure AD B2C Tenant**: Azure AD B2C acts as the "client application" that we will be monitoring with DFP.
-In this configuration all the apps which are connect to Azure AD B2C can benefit from the DFP protection.
-Azure AD B2C integrates the DFP fingerprinting script which collects device profiling information for every user that authenticates via a target Azure AD B2C policy.
+- **Azure AD B2C Tenant**: Azure AD B2C integrates the DFP fingerprinting script which collects device profiling information for every user that authenticates via a target Azure AD B2C policy.
     Azure AD B2C subsequently blocks or challenges sign in or sign up attempts based on the rule evaluation result returned by DFP.

-- **Custom UI Tempaltes**: These UI templates are used to customize the HTML content of the pages rendered by Azure AD B2C.
-These pages include the JavaScript snipped for DFP fingerprinting.
+- **Custom UI Templates**: These UI templates are used to customize the HTML content of the pages rendered by Azure AD B2C.
+These pages include the JavaScript snippet required for DFP fingerprinting.

 - **DFP Fingerprinting Service**: This is a JavaScript snippet embedded in the Azure AD B2C UI template pages which logs device profile information create a uniquely